Where To Stay In The Bahamas? The 14 Best Islands To Visit

 Photo credit: Ramunas Bruzas/Shutterstock.com

 Grand Bahama in a nutshell: Grand Bahama appeals to the nature lover with its captivating natural beauty and simple lifestyle.
-It is located 53 miles from the US coast and the perfect place to tan, swim with dolphins and do some shopping.
+It is the perfect place to tan, swim with dolphins, and do some shopping.

 Recommended airport: Grand Bahama International Airport.